Mellocay/web_project_4/README.md

 **JavaScript**

-For this project I had to learn how to use variables, querySelector, functions, textContent, and how to change values.
+For this project I had to learn how to use const, querySelector, functions, textContent, toggle classes, and how to change values.

 **Conclusion**